lcampit/Dotfiles/nvim/README.md

-- **autocmds** stores autocommands other than the default ones to allow for automatic execution and features such as format and save
+- **autocmds** stores autocommands other than the default ones to allow for automatic execution and features such as format on save
 - **keymaps** stores hotkeys that will be added to which-key
 - **lazy** stores lazy package manager options and extras
 - **options** stores vim configurations such as relative numbers and options